How To Reheat Rice

 You want your rice to be 165°F to make sure that it has cooked out the possible bacteria.
 Once you have gotten it to temperature go ahead and serve while it’s still hot.

-I have a great post on how to braise chicken that is amazing served over rice!
+I have a great post on how to braise chicken that is amazingly served over rice!

 Summary